Read more on INSEAD Master, Executive as well as Open and Customised Online programmes

 Academic area: Technology and Operations Management

-Fontainebleau/Singapore – Jan-Feb 2024 (P3) – Antoine Desir, Assistant Professor of Technology and Operations Management, INSEAD
+Fontainebleau, May – June 2024, Antoine Desir, Assistant Professor of Technology and Operations Management, INSEAD

 Rapid growth in technology has enabled us in collecting, storing, and analysing large amounts of data with modest investments in computing power.
 No business, small or big, old or new, can ignore what big-data means for them today.
 This is a very new field — most organisations today are “data rich” but “knowledge poor”.
 This course will take a first step towards understanding data generated via social media.